 The Sixth Form students in the school follow the International Baccalaureate (IB) Diploma.
 All students are required to study a science in group 4 and will have the option of studying a second science in group 6.
 The science subjects offered are Biology, Chemistry and Physics.

 The chosen sciences may be studied at either Standard Level (SL) or Higher Level (HL).
 We aim to make the sciences stimulating, relevant, enjoyable and accessible for all our students so that they may progress to further study at whatever level they chose.

 Activities Beyond the Classroom

-To enrich and support our taught courses, we offer a variety of activities and extension opportunities including a Science Club and Year 9 Science Fair and an annual Science Photography Competition.
+To enrich and support our taught courses, we offer a variety of activities and extension opportunities including a STEMM Club and Year 9 Science Fair and an annual Science Photography Competition.

 The Faculty organises a number of field trips to various locations, including the Large Hadron Collider at CERN, Geneva.